Categories

 NJ-Specific Payroll Deductions: SDI and FLI

-State Disability Insurance (SDI): employees contribute 0.00% of the first $161,400 in 2024 (the rate adjusts annually, and some years employees pay nothing while employers cover the full cost).
-Family Leave Insurance (FLI): 0.09% of the first $161,400.
-These programs fund paid disability leave (up to 26 weeks at 85% of average weekly wage, capped) and family leave (up to 12 weeks at 85% of weekly wage for bonding with a new child or caring for a seriously ill family member).
+For 2026, employees contribute 0.19% to Temporary Disability Insurance (TDI, the program most people call SDI) and 0.23% to Family Leave Insurance (FLI), both on the first $171,100 of wages.
+The maximum annual employee cost is $325.09 for TDI plus $393.53 for FLI, a combined $718.62, and both rates decreased from 2025 (0.23% and 0.33%).
+A $65,000 earner pays $273 per year across both programs; a $100,000 earner pays $420.
+These programs fund paid disability leave (up to 26 weeks at 85% of average weekly wage, capped at $1,119 per week in 2026) and family leave (up to 12 weeks at the same 85% formula) for bonding with a new child or caring for a seriously ill family member.
+Rates and the wage cap reset every January 1.
 While these deductions reduce take-home pay slightly, they provide meaningful benefits that workers in most other states do not receive through their paycheck deductions.

 New Jersey Property Tax: The Highest in America